echuraev/translate-shell.vim/README.md

 ***Translate-shell.vim*** is a plugin for translating text without leaving Vim.
 It provides a window that displays the translate of word under cursor, selected text or you can use "on fly" translation and translate inserted text.
+Also, you can save your translate story to file and import it to [Anki](https://apps.ankiweb.net/).

 ![translate-shell.vim screencast](doc/screencast.gif)